Ryan Longman: Hull City

 On 7 July 2021, Longman signed a season-long loan deal with Hull City.
 Longman made his Hull and Championship debut on 14 August, starting but only playing 35 minutes of the eventual 3–0 home loss against Queens Park Rangers.
 He made his return on 28 August, after picking up an injury on his debut, starting and playing 58 minutes of the 0–0 home draw against Bournemouth.
 On 27 November, Longman scored his first goal for The Tigers, the winner, in a 2–1 home win against Millwall.

 Two weeks later, he scored his second goal in Hull City colours, scoring the opener in the third minute in an eventual 2–2 home draw against Bristol City.
 Longman curled in a brilliant equaliser in the home FA Cup third round tie against Everton to send the game to extra time, in the eventual 3–2 loss on 8 January 2022.
 On 31 January 2022, Hull completed the permanent transfer of Longman for an undisclosed fee.

+Millwall

+On 1 September 2023, Longman joined fellow Championship club Millwall on a season-long loan.

+Wrexham

+On 24 January 2025, it was announced that Longman had joined EFL League One club Wrexham for an undisclosed fee.